tomalrussell/nismod_teaching_kit/docs/lecture_20/Lecture_20.1.md

----
-title: Mini-Lecture 20.1 - Summary and learning outcomes for infrastructure sustainability and resilience
+# Mini-Lecture 20.1 - Summary and learning outcomes for infrastructure sustainability and resilience

-keywords:

--   Infrastructure resilience

--   Decision-making

--   Uncertainty

-authors:

--   Prof Jim Hall

----

 This mini-lecture draws together themes and conclusions from the whole course.
 We examine how the concepts and learning in this course factors